Taskomater/Activity-State-Changes-Tasker-Project/README.md

 ##

-### Dependencies:
+### Dependencies

 - No specific dependencies other than requires Tasker to be granted `android.permission.READ_LOGS`.
-Either grant it over adb manually using `pm grant net.dinglisch.android.taskerm android.permission.READ_LOGS` command or use the script in [Tasker Package Utils](https://github.com/Taskomater/Tasker-Package-Utils) project which has a few more features.
+Either grant it over adb manually using `pm grant net.dinglisch.android.taskerm android.permission.READ_LOGS` command or use the script in [tasker_package_utils](https://github.com/Taskomater/tasker_package_utils) project which has a few more features.
 ##

-### Downloads:
+### Downloads

 Download `Activity State Changes Tasker Project` latest release from [here](https://github.com/Taskomater/Activity-State-Changes-Tasker-Project/releases).
 ##

-### Install Instructions For Tasker In Android:
+### Install Instructions For Tasker In Android

-1. Import `Activity_State_Changes.prj.xml` Project file into Tasker.
+1. Import `projects/Activity_State_Changes.prj.xml` Project file into Tasker.

 ##

-### Usage:
+### Usage

 1. Enable the `ActivityTrigger Activity Start Monitor`, `ActivityManager Activity Config Change Monitor`, `Activity State Change Controller Command Monitor` and `Reset Activity State Change Variables On Monitor Start` Profiles if not already action.
 You may optionally enable the `Custom Activity Start Monitor` Profile instead of the `ActivityTrigger Activity Start Monitor` Profile if you found Activity resume logcat entries for your device.
 Do not enable both profiles together.